wp-plugins/memphis-documents-library/readme.txt

 When you uninstall the documents library make sure you export all your important files. **All data will be removed on completion of uninstall, this includes files, directories, posts, and media.**

 = Mempihs Documents Library look wrong in IE =
-Add the following code to your theme right under the `<head>` tag this will turn off compatiablity mode for IE.
+Add the following code to your theme right under the `<head>` tag this will turn off compatibility mode for IE.
 `<meta http-equiv="X-UA-Compatible" content="IE=11; IE=10; IE=9; IE=8; IE=7; IE=EDGE" />`

 = Document Preview not displaying content =